nleanba/typst-marginalia/lib.typ

   text-style: (size: 0.85em, style: "normal", weight: "regular"),
   /// -> dictionary
   par-style: (spacing: 1.2em, leading: 0.5em, hanging-indent: 0pt),
+  /// Will be passed to the `block` containing the note body (this contains the entire figure).
+  /// If this is a function, it will be called with "left" or "right" as its argument, and the result is passed to the `block`.
+  /// -> dictionary | function
+  block-style: (width: 100%),
   /// Pass-through to ```typ #figure()```, but used to adjust the vertical position.
   /// -> length
   gap: 0.55em,